 Research indicates that low levels of magnesium can ultimately lead to depression.
 This because low levels of this element in your system can cause a catastrophic change in microbes within your own internal ecosystem.
-This is one of the main reasons why there is such a strong connection between depression and the human microbiota.
+This alteration is one of the main reasons why the gut brain connection is illustrated through depression and the human microbiota.

 Speaking of magnesium, deficiencies in magnesium hurt the production of this trace mineral.
-Low levels of magnesium causes the liver to cease secreting molybdenum.
+Low levels of magnesium cause the liver to cease secreting molybdenum.

 - Gaseous Byproducts of Mold

 To get the best molybdenum supplements, be sure they are soaked in fermented grains or seeds.
 Fermenting in soy and pea is also efficient.
 Animal liver is also a viable option as it contains small amounts of this mineral.

 We may be biased, but we believe this is the most important supplement of them all.
 Probiotics are living cultures that promote a healthy gut biome.
 When everything is going smoothly, probiotics live happily in your gut, feeding on the prebiotics they get from your food.

 However, as poor gut health reigns supreme, probiotics start to die, and inflammations begin to pop up.
 This lets bad bacteria, yeast, and fungi to prosper, further hurting your overall gut health.
 The best way to fight off the bad guys is to add more good guys.

 Although you can get many probiotics supplements with popular good strains of bacteria, it may not be the exact answer you are looking for.
 These generic brands don’t have the specific strains needed to help rebuild intestinal flora in your gut biome.